kai-ll/leokai001-web/assets/assets/md/en/v1_faq.76bf67d8018ac2a1d172da41feaf5c2a.md

 ## 2. Event & Winning
 **Q. When is the event held?**
-A. Every Wednesday at 9:00 PM, we reference the official Mega Lotto 6/45 results to determine the winners.
+A. Every Wednesday at 9:00 PM (GMT+8).
+The results are based on publicly announced Mega Lotto 6/45 numbers.
-**Numbers drawn on Monday and Friday are not used.**
+**Monday and Friday Mega Lotto 6/45 results are not used.**

 **Q. What is the entry period?**
 A. Entries are open from Thursday 12:00 PM until Wednesday 8:00 PM (GMT+8).